+HOMEWORK POLICY

-HOMEWORK POLICY, Grades 6-12
+Grades 6-12

 Homework is a very important component in ensuring student success.
 Each student is expected to spend some time in addition to scheduled class instruction to achieve satisfactory work.
 Some assignments are long range in nature and require planned study time for their completion.
-Planned study eliminates the need of spending too much time completing the assignment just before it is due.
+Planned study eliminates the necessity of spending too much time completing the assignment the day before it is due.

 - 1. Homework that is turned in on time will be graded out of 100%. - 2.
-The highest possible grade for work turned in late is 65%. - 3.
-Homework that is due Monday through Thursday will only be accepted for late credit by Friday at 3:00 pm of the same week.
-Homework that is due on Friday will only be accepted for late credit by 3:00 pm on the next scheduled school day.
-Homework that is due the day prior to a scheduled holiday, vacation, or a scheduled 1⁄2 day will only be accepted for late credit on the next scheduled school day by 3:00 pm. - 4.
-If the teacher is unavailable through 3:00 pm to accept the late work, then the assignment must be turned in by 3:00 pm on the next school day for late credit.
-5. Students that miss a homework assignment with an excused absence will have until 3:00 pm on the 2nd scheduled school day after returning to school to turn in their assignment as eligible for grading out of 100%.
+The highest possible grade for work tuned in late is a 65%. - 3.
+Homework that is due Monday through Thursday will only be accepted for late credit by Friday at 3:10 pm of the same week.
+Homework that is due on Friday will only be accepted for late credit by 3:10 pm on the next scheduled school day.
+Homework that is due the day prior to a scheduled holiday, vacation, or a scheduled 1⁄2 day will only be accepted for late credit on the next scheduled school day by 3:10 pm. - 4.
+If the teacher is unavailable through 3:10 pm to accept the late work, then the assignment must be turned in by 3:10 pm on the next scheduled school day in order to receive late credit. - 5.
+Students that miss a homework assignment with an excused absence will have until 3:10 pm on the 2nd scheduled school day after returning to school to turn in their assignment as eligible for grading out of 100%.
 After that, the assignment is considered late and will follow the late work policy noted above.
-Lengthy absences will be handled on an individual basis between the teacher and student. \\Grading for projects/interdisciplinary units are at teacher discretion.
+Lengthy absences will be handled on an individual basis between the teacher and student.

+\\Grading for projects and inter-disciplinary units are handled differently at teacher discretion

-Eligibility reporting
+Progress reports/ Eligibility reporting: